neeraj-k23/Areete_anomaly/README.md

 # Install the necessary libraries (if not already installed):
 pip install streamlit pandas numpy openpyxl pytz

-# We have two files included preprocess1.py and last.py:
+# We have included two types of files process.py and other python files.

-**The preprocess file takes in a raw data csv file as an input and returns a preprocessed file with :**
+**The process file takes in a raw data csv file as an input and returns a preprocessed file with :**

 1. *create_df*: Reads the sensor data from an Excel file and returns a DataFrame.
 2. *df_splitter*: Splits the 'sensor_data' column in the DataFrame into individual columns.